baldo/ff-autodeploy/README.md

 `JAVA_HOME` variable points to the JDK 7 installation.

+## Preperations ##

+Make sure your (to be flashed) router is connected to your computer via ethernet and your ethernet port is configured to having IPs 192.168.0.2/24 and 192.168.1.2/24.
+This is required as the router most probably will change its IP during deployment from 192.168.0.1 to 192.168.1.1.

+*Attention:* Switching ports during deployment (as needed e.g. for the WR841N) is currently not supported.
+You can circumvent this by invoking the deploy and configure actions seperately.

 ## Running ##

 The build will create a `.jar` file containing all required libraries and